 Lunchtime al Fresco

 Insider tip: Need a look at the menu in advance?
-You can review the menu for the Dancing Crane Cafe and the zoo’s seasonal cafes and food stands here.
+You can review the menu for the Dancing Crane Cafe here.

 Playtime!
 Bug Carousel and Nature Trek

-On the Bug Carousel*, kids can climb aboard a long-legged praying mantis, a bright green grasshopper, or their favorite insect of choice for a very unique carousel ride.
-At Nature Trek*, kids ages 3 and up can navigate across bridges and balance beams, and weave between obstacles for a safe and challenging adventure.
+On the Bug Carousel*, you can climb aboard a long-legged praying mantis, a bright green grasshopper, or your favorite insect of choice for a very unique carousel ride.
+At Nature Trek*, adults and kids ages 3 and up can navigate across bridges and balance beams, and weave between obstacles for a safe and challenging adventure.